idbsupport3F/main/README.md

         );
     }
     ```
+    > Use this guideline for your wordpress gutenberg editor react components for your uses in file `edit.js` above: https://wordpress.github.io/gutenberg/
     <details>
       <summary>Woah!
 Where to learn this format?</summary>
       Just visit this <a href="https://developer.wordpress.org/block-editor/reference-guides/block-api/block-edit-save/">page</a>.
 You also can learn attributes fetching from <a href="https://developer.wordpress.org/block-editor/reference-guides/block-api/block-attributes/#query-source">here</a>.